msafridi1999/portfolio/README.md

 # 2. Book Recommendation System
 > Description: A system that recommends books to users based on their reading preferences and history, using machine learning algorithms.

+# 3. Price_Prediction_Project

+Welcome to the Price Prediction Project, an end-to-end solution for predicting prices across multiple categories.
+This project is divided into two main categories: Electronics Price Prediction and Vehicle Price Prediction, each with individual models tailored to specific types of products.

 # Contact
 > Feel free to reach out to me via email or connect with me on social media: